willy-wagtail/bulbasaur-server/README.md

 ## Backing up phone with Syncthing

-I use Syncthing to backup data on my phone.
+(Syncthing)[https://syncthing.net/] is used to backup data on my phone.
+(This video)[https://www.youtube.com/watch?v=O5O4ajGWZz8] is a useful tutorial for setting it up.

 Syncthing has an Android app which I've downloaded and configured to send data from my phone's camera, downloads, screenshots and messsenging app's media directories when it's on my home WiFi *and* is charging.
 This means the data sync will happen once a day, usually overnight.